MichaelXSChen/MichaelXSChen.github.io/_posts/2022-03-01-consistency.md

 ## Shared Registers

-The basic single-write multiple-writer shared register model was first proposed by Lamport in 1986[4], together with the *atomic, regular, and safe* consistency models.
+The basic single-write multiple-writer shared register model was first proposed by Lamport in 1986 {% cite lamport1986interprocess --file ref %}, together with the *atomic, regular, and safe* consistency models.
 This model only has one writer and one key, which serve as the base for all subsequent consistency models.